jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 ...
 ```

-> Parameter `2` in `->facet('category', 2, true)` tells OpenSearchServer to not return values that are unique.
-For instance if only one of the document would have had "europe" as its `category` then this value would not have been returned in this "facet".
+> Parameter `2` in `->facet('category', 2, true)` tells OpenSearchServer to not return values that are unique (i.e., have a count of 1).
+For instance if only one document has "europe" as its `category` then this value would not have been returned in this facet.
-> This can be configured with any wanted number.
-Most of the times this would be `1`, to avoid getting back values with no match in the current query.
+> You can use any number you want for this parameter.
+Most of the time this will be `1`, to avoid returning values with zero match in the current query.

-## Display facets
+## Displaying facets

-Function `getFacets` and `getFacet` will be used here to loop through available facets and build an associative array containing every field and values.
+The functions `getFacets` and `getFacet` will be used here to loop through available facets and build an associative array containing every field and values.

-Since OssResults return some SimpleXMLElement objects we need to access data in a particular way :
+Since OssResults returns some SimpleXMLElement objects we need to access data in a specific way :

 ```php
 $xmlResult = $oss_search->query($keywords)